TriforkKRK/TFLayoutConstraintsFactory/README.md

 `viewsArray` - array containing UIViews for which horizontal aligning constraints will be generated

-`separatorsViewsArray` - array containing UIViews which are separators between views for which alignment constraints will be genereated
+`separatorsViewsArray` - array containing UIViews which are separators between views for which alignment constraints will be generated

 `margin` - CGFloat value representing (left and right) margins from the superview's edges